List of conservative parties in Canada: Other conservative movements

 The Canadian social credit movement consisted of a number of social conservative parties and organizations in Western Canada and Quebec.
 The most significant of these parties were the Social Credit Party of Alberta (an antecedent of the Reform Party of Canada) and the British Columbia Social Credit Party which ruled their respective provinces for decades.
-The Social Credit Party of Canada and the Quebec-based Ralliement créditiste were important third parties in the House of Commons of Canada for several decades.
+The Social Credit Party of Canada and the Quebec-based Ralliement créditiste were important third parties in the House of Commons of Canada for a few decades.